 In the specific case of statutory maternity leave NHS employees are entitled to up to 52 weeks of leave.
 Employing Trusts will have their own specific policies however in general these are governed by the standard NHS terms and conditions as described by NHS Employers.
 The School will adjust the deadlines for completion of workplace-based assessments to take account of this proportionately.

 In summary all such arrangements require that trainees:

-- Seek agreement with their employer and HEE local office;
+- Seek agreement with their employer and HEE local office

-- Need to be aware of and follow local Trust policies and procedures;
+- Need to be aware of and follow local Trust policies and procedures

-- Contact the local HEE office to make arrangements for any changes (deferment) to the training allowance payments;
+- Contact the local HEE office to make arrangements for any changes (deferment) to the training allowance payments